Rakile/deforumation/README.md

 ## Pause, rewind, and rerender
 Deforumation allows you to rewind to a given frame, and gives you the ability to start generating from that given frame.
 This is good for when something in your creativity "goes bananas".
 Maybe that clown shouldn't have appeard all of a sudden ;P

-In order to use this functionality, you have to turn on "Resume from timestring".
+In order to use this functionality, just push "Show current image" during generation, and you will see the current image currently rendering, along with the framenumber.
 ![img](github_images/resume.PNG)
 The suggested method is to just start generating without this functionality turned on.
 Then Deforum will create a folder for you with a timestring.
 Interupt the generation, and use that time string in the "Resume timestring" field.
 Then turn on "Resume from timestring", and you should be good to go.